seanking/es2016-arrays/README.md

-# ES2016/ES7
+# ES2016

-ES2016 is a smaller evolution of EcmaScript than ES2017.
-This will most likely be the trend going forward, since the a new edition will be published year.
+The ES2016 language specification was rolled out without much fanfare.
+It was a quiet release because the new specification only came with a couple new features.
+Because the ES language specification is on a yearly release cycle, it will most likey result in small features sets.

 Two new features were introduced with ES2016.
 * Array.proptype.includes